w3c/wai-curricula/content/index.md

 This resource includes modules that cover accessibility foundations that apply broadly to everyone in <abbr title="Information Technology">IT</abbr>, and modules that cover specific skills for developing, designing, and authoring accessible digital content.

-The Foundation and Developer modules are available now.
+The Foundation, Developer, and Designer Modules are available now.
 The Designer and Author modules will be available in 2021.

 ### Curricula Modules